SoloveyLS/GPT5-XML-prompt-manager/README.md

 ## GPT-5 XML prompt manager

-By the OpenAI cookbook it is known that the GPT-5-High works better with prompts that are structured in a same way as the XML file.
-So this is just a tool for the lazy people like me to prepare those XMLs a bit faster.
+The OpenAI cookbook says that GPT-5-High works better with prompts formatted with XML tags—so I built this little tool to speed up XML tag construction for lazy folks like me.

 ## TODO: